 Calculate Your Own Restaurant Overhead Rate

 To use it, simply total up your indirect business costs for a month and input that value in the first line.
 Then total up your direct labor costs from your employee scheduling software and input that value into the second line.
-The output value will be your overhead rate expressed as a percentage:
+The output value will be your overhead rate expressed as a percentage.

-5 Strategies to Reduce Restaurant Overhead Costs
+5 Ways to Lower Restaurant Overhead Costs

 1) Reduce Your Restaurant Labor Costs